 What Is an Allergy Test?

-• Skin Prick Testing: Your ENT will use a needle to prick the skin of your forearm or back with possible allergens.
-Alternatively, they may put droplets of allergens on your skin and lightly puncture the area.
+- Skin Prick Test: The first phase of allergy testing is a skin prick test with possible allergens on your back, which breaks just the surface of your skin.
 Potential reactions include redness, raised skin or round spots.
 This test can determine airborne, food or penicillin allergies.

-• Patch Test: Your doctor will put drops of an allergen onto your arm and cover the area with a bandage.
-You’ll leave the bandage on and return to our office within several days.
+- Patch Test: Your provider will place drops of an allergen onto several bandages and then place them on your back.
+You’ll leave the bandages on and return to our office within several days.
 Your provider will then remove the bandage to check for a reaction.
 This test is effective at determining the causes of contact dermatitis.

-• Blood Test: Your provider will take a blood sample and send it to a laboratory, where allergens are added to it.
+- Blood Test: Your provider may order a blood test to be done at an outside lab facility.
 Lab staff will put allergens in the blood sample and measure the level of IgE antibodies.
 Blood allergy tests are susceptible to a higher rate of false-positive results.

-• Challenge Test: Under direct supervision from your doctor, you will swallow a small amount of a suspected allergen to see how you react.
-This test determines food or drug allergies and should only be done with medical supervision.
+- Challenge Test: Under direct supervision from your doctor, you will be asked to swallow a small amount of a suspected allergen to see how you react.
+This test determines food or drug allergies and should only be done with medical supervision. upervision.

 These tests measure how your lungs are working and are often completed in addition to allergy tests.
 They include: